** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 Since the Item is a record variable, all other options explained in the Chapter Variables are available, as long as they are used inside the repeatable row group.
 Some use cases are

-Item.CreatedBy - must use in formula expression for a user type field.
-Returns a user who created a certain record of the table
+Item.CreatedBy - must use in a formula expression for a user type field.
+Returns a user who created a certain record of the table.

 In this section, you will see some functionalities that can be utilized to write a proper script.

-As already described in chapter 4.4.2 Alphanumeric, alphanumeric fields can have predefined values.
+As already described in chapter Alphanumeric of the Configuration Portal Administrator Manual, alphanumeric fields can have predefined values.
 In some cases, you will need to configure the first alphanumeric field with predefined values.
 Then, depending on the predefined value selected in this field, a specific set of predefined values should be available for selection in the second alphanumeric field.
 This is known as Conditional Predefined Values and it can be realized by writing a proper script.
-Here’s an example.
+See the example below:

 Make the second alphanumeric field (name: Test, identifier Test), where different tests will appear in a dropdown, depending on the predefined value selected in the Test Type field.
 Let’s say these are the values you need to configure: